Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Prevents user functions from overwritting protected libE fields, but requires moderate overhead.
             Default: True
-        'check_cancel' [boolean]:
+        'kill_canceled_sims' [boolean]:
+            Will libE try to kill sims that user functions mark 'cancel_requested' as True.
-            Will the user functions possibly request cancelling a point.
-If False, the manager avoid the moderate overhead of seeing what points need to be cancelled.
+            If False, the manager avoid this moderate overhead.
             Default: True
         'use_persis_return' [boolean]:
             Adds persistent function H return to managers history array.